marklogic-community/toolkit-for-excel/README.txt

 Configurations for the Addin are stored in the registry at HKEY_CURRENT_USER/MarkLogicAddinConfiguration/Word.
 These entries will be removed automatically when the application is uninstalled.

 The .msi installs with these registry entries set to defaults.
-To edit, you may use the Windows SDK to update the msi so you may deliver your solution with all parameters configured.
+To edit, you may use the Windows SDK to update the msi so you may deliver your solution to users with all parameters pre-configured.

-The config.idt file is provided with the default values.
-Just update the values in the .idt, then run :
+The config.idt file is provided with default values.
+Just update the values in the .idt, then execute:

-MsiDb -f <directory where idt is located> -d "MarkLogic_WordAddin_Setup.msi" -i config.idt
+MsiDb -f "<directory where idt is located>" -d "MarkLogic_WordAddin_Setup.msi" -i config.idt

+Example:
+  MsiDb -f "C:\MyAddin\MyConfig" -d "C:\MyAddin\MarkLogic_WordAddin_Setup.msi" -i config.idt

+ ( Note: You'll require the Windows SDK to execute this update.)

 This will update the msi with your new values.
-Another option is to edit these values using orca.exe, also available with the Windows SDK.
+Another option is to edit these values using orca.exe ( also available with the Windows SDK ) or just edit the values in regedit.

+The following registry key values will help to configure your Addin application:

+HKEY_CURRENT_USER\MarkLogicAddinConfiguration\Word\
+  URL:       The url for the Addin to connect to when the Addin is enabled in Word
+  RbnBtnLbl: The ribbon Button label
+  RbnGrpLbl: The ribbon Group label
+  RbnTabLbl: The ribbon Tab label
+  CTPTitle:  The title for the Custom Task Pane that has the browser embedded

+No other registry values should be edited.